 Area Coordinator, UM Housing

-UM Housing invites applications for an Area Coordinator to join their team.
+UM Housing invites applications for an Area Coordinator to join their team in the Lewis and Clark Village and University Villages apartment areas.
 The person assigned to this position manages all day-to-day activities related to student staff supervision, living learning programs, and works to develop cohesive, safe, inclusive, and positive communities under the guidelines established in the University of Montana Student Conduct Code, University of Montana policies and procedures, and UM Housing policies and procedures within 3 Residence Halls or the Apartment Communities.

 The individual assigned to this position will supervise 12-24 live-in student staff members, develop and implement the Residential Curriculum; develop, manage and coordinate living/learning activities; and work collaboratively with the summer conference coordinator in the supervision of the summer staff.